-This fact sheet is aimed primarily at people who believe that there has been some fault in the way the council has gone about laying gravestones flat and may be considering making a complaint to the Ombudsman.
+This fact sheet is aimed primarily at people who believe that there has been some fault in the way the council has gone about laying memorials flat and may be considering making a complaint to the Ombudsman.

 Councils have to carry out safety testing but they must have a policy setting out how they will do this.
-But, if you believe that the council did something wrong in the way it carried out its testing, and can also show that it caused you problems, then you can complain to us.
+But, if you believe that the council did something wrong in the way it carried out its testing, and can also show that it caused you problems, you can complain to us.

 How do I complain?